polarityio/phantom/README.md

 ### Playbook Repository Names

 A comma separated list of Playbook Repository Names for Playbook Repositories you want to use.
 If left blank, all Playbooks from all Playbook Repositories with be available for use.
+(Must restart the integration for changes to take effect)

 ### Default Submission Label